lnvpn/lnvpn-web-app/README.md

-# Simple VPN with Lightning
+# LNVPN - A Very Different VPN - Privacy by Design

 Select a country ➡️ Select duration ➡️ Pay with Lightning ➡️ Use your VPN